Synthetic Control Inference for Staggered Adoption: Introduction

+In the policy arena, many reforms are adopted by learning or taking ideas from other policymakers (see \citealp{Dolowitz2000}), which leads to policy being implemented in a staggered way.
+Examples include the labor market reforms across European countries, and policies sequentially adopted by domestic regions; see, for example, \cite{East2023} and \cite{Eichhorst2017}.
+This provides opportunities to study the effectiveness of a policy being staggered adopted by multiple policy setters at varying time periods.

+In this context, one typical practice is to apply difference-in-differences (DID) or the synthetic control method to panel datasets aggregated at the country or state level, which provide information both before and after policy implementation.

+However, the aggregate data used for such studies poses challenges for these methodologies.
+First, aggregate level information make the assumptions underlying staggered DID methods less credible.
+Recent econometric literature has extended DID methods to settings with dynamic treatment effects in order to address the issue of negative weights of the treatment effects; see, e.g.\ \citet{DeChaisemartin2020,Goodman-Bacon2021,Sun2021,Callaway2021}.
+Crucially, these methods assumes parallel trends across units, which may fail to hold in aggregated-level data.
+For example, we may not expect female employment in Norway to have the same trend as that in the United Kingdom.

-The second commonly used method, synthetic control, mitigates some of the two limitations above, and are often used in comparative case studies with a moderate number of aggregated units \citep{Abadie2010}.
-However, there is an issue when synthetic control is used in a staggered adoption setting: often the best candidates for synthetic control are those units that were treated at a different time period, yet current synthetic control methods only use units that are never treated as synthetic control candidates.
-In settings where majority of the units are treated at some point in time, synthetic control method may fail to construct a ``good'' synthetic control unit.
+The second commonly used method, synthetic control, mitigates the problems above, and are often used in comparative case studies with a moderate number of aggregated units; see \cite{Abadie2010}.
+However, there is an issue when synthetic control is used in a staggered adoption setting: the number of units in the donor pool is greatly reduced.
+Often, the best candidates for synthetic control are those units that were treated at a different time period, yet current synthetic control methods only use units that are never-treated as synthetic control candidates.
+In settings where majority of the units are treated at some point in time, synthetic control method may fail to construct a “good” synthetic control unit.

+In this paper we propose a new synthetic control method to study heterogeneous treatment effect of policies with staggered adoption, along with an inference procedure based on Andrews’ instability test.
+Our approach does not rely on parallel trends across units as in DID methods, and it extends the synthetic control frame work by using all important units, including not-yet treated, to form synthetic control.
+The idea is that the counter-factual outcome in treated periods should behave similarly to the untreated periods.
+To achieve that, we estimate a model for each unit using all other units subject to the synthetic control constraint, and then simultaneously estimate all unit × time treatment effects.
+We formalize the underlying assumptions and establish the asymptotic properties for the proposed methods.

-Further, we mainly focus on the dynamic effects of policies by looking at the average treatment effects on the treated for some periods after treatment (event-time ATT).
-That is, we are interested in how the effects evolve along the time after policies are implemented.
-Our framework can be readily extended to other parameters of interest.
+While we mainly focus on the dynamic effects of policies by looking at the average treatment effects on the treated for some periods after treatment (event-time ATT), our framework can be readily extended to other parameters of interest.
+That is, beyond tracking how effects evolve over time, the proposed method allows comparison of effects across groups (group-time ATT) or policies.